garbles/angular-better-map/README.md

 - [ ] Specs (badpokerface)
 - [ ] Add support for other map overlays, such as shapes
-- [ ] Figure out a way to gracefully initialize markers (a bm-onload option?)
+- [x] Figure out a way to gracefully initialize markers (a bm-onload option?)
+- [ ] Make sure marker events are working correctly